|

 132. mythological

-based on or told of in traditional stories; lacking factual basis or historical validity
+based on or told of in traditional stories

 In short, where the book falls short is precisely in its careful dodging of concrete personal and social realities and its euphemistic evocation of a mythological counter reality.